semiprime/pygenda/docs/Usage.md

 * In the "Notes" field in the Event and Todo dialogs, shift(or ctrl)+enter gives a new line (just enter will confirm the dialog).

+* On a touchscreen, you can navigate by swiping left/right (Week View) or up/down (Year View).

 * Setting alarms is currently under development and testing is welcome.
   (Note: sounding/displaying/sending alarms will be the job of a different program - an alarm handler.
 Pygenda does not, and will not,